vbaliga/univariateML/Review checklist vbaliga.md

 - [x] **Community guidelines:** Are there clear guidelines for third parties wishing to 1) Contribute to the software 2) Report issues or problems with the software 3) Seek support

+I like the update you made following the other reviewer's comments.
+Looks good!

 ### Software paper

 - [x] **Summary:** Has a clear description of the high-level functionality and purpose of the software for a diverse, non-specialist audience been provided?

+I'm happy enough with the language to check this off, but I'll also note that the first sentence of the paper could be tweaked to be a bit more descriptive.
+I like the language used in both the README and the Overview vignette -- it's nice to have a lead statement that gives me a full sense of what the package does in a punchy way.
+But this is a minor comment and not one that I'm looking to have enforced.

 - [x] **A statement of need:** Do the authors clearly state what problems the software is designed to solve and who the target audience is?
 - [ ] **State of the field:** Do the authors describe how this software compares to other commonly-used packages?